Glossary of Terms

 Provenance

-The description of origins and derivations of a Product Version, including source assets and generating activities.
+The description of origins and derivations of a Product Version, including source assets, generating activities, responsible Agents, and transformation history.

 Purpose / IntendedUse

-A concise statement describing the primary function or application context of a Product.
-Guides discoverability, policy, and risk assessment.
+A concise statement describing the primary function, goal, or application context of a Product.

 S